amaneureka/iota/README.md

 With our IOT concept of connecting cars under a single umbrella of local networks,it help make drivers more aware of what other drivers have experienced while passing the same road , and take decision accordingly.

 Currently our functionality is limited till road analysis (like whether it is bumpy ,has potholes), however many other applications such as:

- 	1.smart vehicle congestion control
+ 1. Smart vehicle congestion control
-	2.Smart Collision control
+ 2. Smart Collision control
-	3.Admin panels for SOS calls.
+ 3. Admin panels for SOS calls.
 Can also be implemented.

 Using Sockets it can be easily scaled to large number of cars (upto 1000) in real time.
 Also with a dedicated algorithmic power it can solve many other problems arising due to poor driving behaviours.